Veraticus/cryptolalia/README.markdown

 Are you envious of your hacker friends, government entities, and corporate spies who trade fancy codes back and forth using crazy ciphers involving the Hebrew alphabet, the Declaration of Independence, and image steganography?
 Well, now you too can create fun ciphertexts using extremely esoteric ciphers, all in the ease and comfort of your own console!

 cryptolalia is designed to produce fun ciphertext puzzles from plaintexts.
-The resulting ciphertexts are secure through obscurity -- a dedicated person with enough time could probably crack your codes, using some combination of frequency analysis, crypto knowledge, and good research, but it'll take them awhile.
+A dedicated person with enough time could probably crack your codes, using some combination of frequency analysis, crypto knowledge, and good research, but it'll take them awhile.
+And hopefully it'll prove entertaining for them.

 ## Encoding Example